HenokSolomon/ondeck/README.md

       `curl --header "Content-Type: application/json" --request POST --data '{"name":"Henok","email":"solomonmail88@gmail.com"}' http://localhost:9090/vip/create | json_pp`

-      after running this command and if its successfull you should get a response json with the created vip record on your terminal
+     If the request is successful you should see a response json with the newly created vip record

       sample response